aramsimonyan1/crypto-reverse-engineering/README.md

 ## Challenge Scenario

-At the beginning of the challenge, a ZIP archive was provided containing:
+At the beginning of the challenge, a Crypto.zip archive was provided containing:

-A text file with a short intercepted communication between two users (Alice and Bob).
+- A chat.txt file with a short intercepted communication between two users (Alice and Bob).

-A file without a visible extension, which turned out to be a compiled executable.
+- A DH shaed secret generation file without a visible extension, which turned out to be a compiled executable.

 The intercepted conversation revealed that Alice encrypted a flag before sending it to Bob using their custom Python implementation of Diffie-Hellman.